-NYSBA Memorandum #26-GOV July 30, 2020
+NYSBA Memorandum #26-GOV

+July 30, 2020
-S. 3923-A By: Senate Hoylman A. 5630-A By: M. of A. Weinstein become a law

-Senate Committee: Rules Assembly Committee: Rules

-Effective Date: 180th day after it shall have
+S. 3923-A A. 5630-A By: Senate Hoylman By: M. of A. Weinstein Senate Committee: Rules Assembly Committee: Rules Effective Date: 180th day after it shall have become a law

 AN ACT to amend the general obligations law, in relation to reforming the statutory short form and other powers of attorney for purposes of financial and estate planning; and to repeal certain provisions of such law relating to statutory gift riders.